Eshitamjn20/HEM-Housing-ML-Model/README.md

 - ##### Launch Jupyter Notebook
         jupyter notebook
-- Open the Notebooks The following notebooks will appear in the Jupyter interface:
+- Open the Notebooks the following notebooks will appear in the Jupyter interface:

  - **melb-housing-dataset-cleaning-eda.ipynb**
  This notebook explores the dataset and performs Exploratory Data Analysis (EDA) to understand the features and relationships in the dataset.